Some nodes like the MQTT-in and MQTT-out nodes share configuration data.

 However the flow fails to start and complains of missing nodes.

-This is because there is a configuration node that is still present and you also need to delete that by going to the configuration sidebar.
+This is because there is a configuration node that is still present and so you will also need to delete that by going to the configuration sidebar.

 Configuration Nodes Video